The blood borne virus (BBV) infected dentist

 How to watch

-If you are a BDA member you have complimentary access to all 2017 core CPD webcasts.
-In order to view enter your usual BDA credentials on the iLearn login page.
+If you are a BDA member you have complimentary access to this 2017 core CPD webcast.
+In order to view please register using the button above (top right).
+You will them receive an email containing the link through to the iLearn platform.

 If you are a BDA member but do not know your website log in, contact the membership team on 020 7563 4550 or email@example.com.
 Alternatively retrieve a password reminder.